-Pasture performance data, such as production per hectare/acre, allows managers to predict returns on investments in infrastructure such as fencing, water, or inputs such as seed, fertilizer, or even herding, If installing a cross-fence will allow you to harvest 20% more forage, and you know your rate of conversion to beef for each acre of grass that you grow, then it’s pretty easy to do the math and figure out how long it will take that fence to pay for itself and start making you more money.
+Pasture performance data, such as production per hectare/acre, allows managers to predict returns on investments in infrastructure.
+This includes fencing, water, or inputs such as seed, fertilizer, or even herding.
+If installing a cross-fence allows you to harvest 20% more forage, and you know your rate of conversion to beef for each acre of grass you grow, it’s easy to do the math.
+You can also figure out how long it will take that fence to pay for itself and start making you more money.

-For example, harvesting just 10% more forage by installing a fence that will cost you $1,500 across a 1,000-acre pasture, that earns you $30 per acre in saleable beef produced, will return $3,000 the first year.
+For example, harvesting 10% more forage by installing a fence that will cost you $1,500 across a 1,000-acre pasture, that earns you $30 per acre in salable beef produced, will return $3,000 the first year.
 That’s a good investment!
-Without the data, though, it’s anyone’s guess what the return will be.
-A good recordkeeping system will allow you to track not only increases in utilization but increases production per acre as a result of longer rest periods achieved with cross-fencing pastures.
+However, without the data it’s anyone’s guess what the return will be.
+A good record-keeping system will allow you to track of increases in utilisation while increasing production per acre as a result of longer rest periods achieved with cross-fencing pastures.

 Healthy soil produces a healthy amount of biomass.
-Productive capacity is heavily influenced by soil type and precipitation; however, our management plays a key role in how the land performs and without careful observation, it’s easy to miss trends across the landscape whether they be positive or negative.
+Productive capacity is heavily influenced by soil type and precipitation.
+However, our management plays a key role in how the land performs and without careful observation.
+It’s easy to miss trends across the landscape whether they be positive or negative.
 It’s important to measure so we can then manage.
-Key land performance indicators include production and utilization.
+Key land performance indicators include production and utilisation.
 One of the key factors to maintaining soil health is ground cover.
-Your utilization percentage influences how much biomass remains to cover the soil.
+Your utilisation percentage influences how much biomass remains to cover the soil.

 - grazing yield per pasture/paddock

 - grazing utilization % (average removal per graze)

 Production – utilisation = residual.